On the excluded minor structure theorem for graphs of large treewidth: Taming a Vortex

 \section{Taming a Vortex}

 In this section we describe how to obtain a new (and simpler) near-embedding from an old one if we are allowed to move a bounded number of vertices from the embedded part of the graph to the apex set.
 For example, we might reduce the number of large vortices by combining two of them, or reduce the genus of the surface by cutting along a genus-reducing curve.
-To describe these changes precisely, let us introduce some new notation.